foivospar/NED/README.md

 #### Download the pre-trained checkpoint
 Since we have pre-trained our Emotion Manipulator on the Aff-Wild2 database, we also provide the pre-trained checkpoint [here](https://drive.google.com/drive/folders/1fUPYlwzpmSfC24jCOp46Gru9eY6upC1W?usp=sharing).
 Download the checkpoint and unzip it.

-In case you want to repeat the pre-training on Aff-Wild2, see [below]
+In case you want to repeat the pre-training on Aff-Wild2, see [below](#training-on-aff-wild2).

 #### Training
 Run: